 I am committed to representing Boulder County and all the communities of Colorado.
 Here are the bills I have co-sponsored.
+You can read the full text of any bill that has been formally introduced on the General Assembly website: leg.colorado.gov.
 If you have questions or concerns please reach out to me.
 My email address is email@example.com.

 2017 Regular Legislative Session